YalePrivacyLab/tracker-profiles/trackers/Sift.md

 ## Notes
+Formerly "Sift Science".
 Article in the Wall Street Journal brought this tracker to prominence in April 2019.